factorhouse/slipway/README.md

 The goal of this project is to provide access in Clojure to the full set of capabilities implemented by Jetty.

+In English, a Slipway can be considered like a small Jetty.
+Hence the name.

 In addition to those capabilities, this library extends Jetty's feature-set where required to meet the needs of the [Factor House](https://factorhouse.io/) team in their product delivery work.